thycotic/alm-docs/alm-objects/index.md

 * ALM Roles have **nothing to do** with Active Directory Roles and should not be confused with them.

-Thycotic provisions ALM with several Roles already set up—Requester, Approver, and System Administrator—and for most organizations these will suffice for initial operations.
+Thycotic provisions ALM with several Roles already set up—Account Owner, Requester, Approver, and System Administrator—and for most organizations these will suffice for initial operations.

+### Account Owner

+The Account Owner Role is fixed to the built-in Everyone Group that contains all users in ALM, so all users automatically have the Account Owner Role.

+This role provides entry level features and permissions sufficient for a user to read and update managed accounts assigned to them (that is, that they own).

 ### Requester